 If you have Graves disease, you can take steps to have a healthy pregnancy.
 Get early prenatal care and work with your healthcare provider to manage the disease.

 Graves disease usually gets worse in the first half of pregnancy.
 It gets better in the second half, and then gets worse again after delivery.

 Medicines to treat hyperthyroidism may harm your developing baby and newborn.
-Birth defects are more likely with some anti-thyroid medicines.
-Anti-thyroid medicine may also cause low levels of thyroid (hypothyroidism) in the developing baby and newborn.
+Birth defects are more likely with some antithyroid medicines.
+Antithyroid medicine may also cause low levels of thyroid hormones (hypothyroidism) in the developing baby and newborn.
 A condition called neonatal hyperthyroidism may happen in a few newborns.
-It is usually short-term and does not cause problems for the baby, but careful monitoring is important.
+It's usually short term and doesn't cause problems for the baby, but carefully keeping track is important.

-Graves disease is a condition where the thyroid gland makes too much thyroid hormone.
-It is the most common cause of hyperthyroidism during pregnancy.
+Graves disease is a condition where the thyroid gland makes too much thyroid hormones.
+It's the most common cause of hyperthyroidism during pregnancy.

-The goal of treatment is to keep the levels of thyroid hormone normal.
+The goal of treatment is to keep the levels of thyroid hormones normal.

 The most common complication is preeclampsia, a kind of high blood pressure of pregnancy.

 Tips to help you get the most from a visit to your healthcare provider:

 Know the reason for your visit and what you want to happen.

 Before your visit, write down questions you want answered.